snospice-svg/nightcone/SETUP.md

 ## Contact form (one-time setup)

 The contact page posts to **[Web3Forms](https://web3forms.com)** — no backend, no email address in the page.
-Register **brett@nightcone.co** there, copy the access key they email you, and paste it into `src/pages/contact.astro` in place of `REPLACE_WITH_WEB3FORMS_ACCESS_KEY`.
+Register **brett@nightcone.com** there, copy the access key they email you, and paste it into `src/pages/contact.astro` in place of `REPLACE_WITH_WEB3FORMS_ACCESS_KEY`.
 Until then the form says "not configured yet."
 The key is safe to commit publicly.

 ---